44million/Q/README.md

 **Installation**

-# Head over to the `/dwn` folder.
-Download the installq binary and run it.
-Make sure you have sudo persmissions
+# Clone (or download the repo), and head over to the `/dwn` folder.
+Double click that executable.
+Once the process is done, you can delete the cloned or downloaded repo.

 **OBJECTS**